Implied Volatility Sentiment: A Tale of Two Tails

 Low probability events are overweighted in the pricing of out-of-the-money index puts and single stock calls.
-This behavioral bias is strongly time-varying, and is linked to equity market sentiment and higher moments of the risk-neutral density.
-We find that our implied volatility (IV) sentiment measure, jointly derived from index and single stock options, explains investors’ overweight of tail events well.
-When employed within a trading strategy, our IV-sentiment measure delivers economically significant results, which are more consistent than the ones produced by the market sentiment factor.
-Out-of-sample tests on reversal prediction show that our IV-sentiment measure adds value over and above traditional factors in the equity risk premium literature.
+We show that such a behavioral bias is strongly time-varying and is linked to equity market sentiment and higher moments of the risk-neutral density.
+We find that our implied volatility (IV) sentiment measure, jointly derived from index and single stock options, explains investors' overweight of tail events well.
+Our IV-sentiment measure adds value over and above traditional factors in predicting the equity risk premium out-of-sample.
+When employed as a mean-reversion strategy, our IV-sentiment measure delivers economically significant results, which are more consistent than the ones produced by the conventional sentiment factor.
+We find that our contrarian investment strategy shows limited exposure to a set of cross-sectional equity factors, including Fama and French's five factors, the momentum factor and the low-volatility factor, and seems valuable in avoiding momentum crashes.

-Keywords: Sentiment, implied volatility skew, equity-risk premium, reversals, predictability
+Keywords: Sentiment, implied volatility skew, equity-risk premium, reversals, predictability, momentum crashes

 JEL Classification: G12, G14, G17